ergoplatform/ergodocs/docs/uses/grid_trading.md

 ## Machina Finance

-Machina Finance is another project on the Ergo platform that is exploring the concept of grid trading.
+Machina Finance is another project on Ergo that is exploring the concept of grid trading.
 It is developing a decentralized exchange (DEX) that utilizes grid order contracts.

 Explore the project [here](../eco/machina-finance.md)